 I am a linguist trained as a philosopher and literary theorist in Lyon and Geneva.
-I am mostly interested in the semantics and pragmatics of natural languages, which basically means that I am interested in how the various components of our language faculty conspire to express meanings in a structured fashion across languages, and how these meanings are affected by general reasoning patterns pertaining to human cognition.
+I am mostly interested in the semantics and pragmatics of natural languages, which basically means that I am interested in how natural languages express meanings, and how these meanings are affected, shaped, and enhanced by general reasoning patterns pertaining to human cognition.
 Most of my reasearch is about anaphora, that is, about how languages allows us to encapsulate and retrieve information across sentences and discourse units, using dedicated elements such as pronouns, names, and even complete silence.
+I am also greatly interested in the role of context in determining what can be uttered when and by whom in a given conversational setup.

 Lately, I also have been working on sign language role shift with co-authors Giorgia Zorzi (Bergen) and Evgeniia Khristoforova (Universiteit van Amsterdam).
 My latest project is about the quotative and iconic features of role shift in Sign Language of the Netherlands, and the patterns of anaphora involved in such constructions.